 Since its inception in early 2002, Colby Underwood Consulting LLC has successfully raised over $109 million for its more than 225 unique clients.
 The Seattle Times calls principal Colby Underwood the “top fund-raiser for Seattle” and the Seattle Weekly named him the “Best Money Man” with good reason - Colby Underwood gets results.

 Underwood got his start in politics as an intern for United States Senator Patty Murray in her Seattle office.
 In 2000, he served on the finance team for Governor Gary Locke’s reelection campaign and helped raise over $3.5 million in contributions for Washington’s incumbent governor.
 Colby Underwood Consulting LLC began in 2001 as Underwood built a finance team to help King County Councilmember Greg Nickels successfully unseat the incumbent Mayor of Seattle by raising $600,000 in campaign contributions from 3,500 different donors.
-His firm has grown to include over eight employees and associates who help candidates, non-profits and for-profit organizations develop new and innovative ways to raise funds.
+His firm has grown to include a robust, experienced team who help candidates, non-profits and for-profit organizations develop new and innovative ways to raise funds.

 During the 2006 election year, Colby Underwood Consulting LLC raised more than $6 million in funds for three different U.S. House of Representatives candidates in Washington State.
 This included over $3 million for the Darcy Burner for Congress campaign – the most ever raised by any candidate for the U.S. House in the history of Washington State at that time.